Core values at heartElizabeth's story

 “I have a strong sense of social justice – particularly for people in society who others might look down upon.
 My core belief is that every person, just by their nature of being human, has incredible intrinsic value.”

 Reflecting on what mattered most spurred Elizabeth to go back to university.
 In her mid-50s she embarked on a new career as a counsellor.
-After graduating, she landed a job at Lives Lived Well, and has worked here ever since.
+After graduating, she landed a job at Lives Lived Well, and worked here for a decade.

 Are you passionate about the possibilities?